 The ease of interfacing the UC3525A into a practical power supply system can be illustrated by the off-line, power converter shown in Figure 13.
 This 200W supply places the control circuitry on the primary side of the power transformer where direct coupling can be used to drive the power switch.
 While simplifying the drive electronics, this configuration usually requires an isolated voltage feedback signal which is most easily accomplished by an optocoupler driven by some type of voltage regulator IC such as a SG723 or LM305.
-One other undefined block in Figure 13 is the auxilliary power supply which supplies the low voltage, low current bias supply for the UC1525A and the drive for Q1, the power switch.
-The choice of the UFN443 POWER MOSFET
+One other undefined block in Figure 13 is the auxilliary power supply which suppplies the low voltage, low current bias supply for the UC1525A and the drive for Q1, the power switch.
+The choice of the UFN443 POWER MOSFET for this switch keeps the total power requirements from the auxiliary supply at less than 1W; readily implemented with a small, line-driven transformer.

 Figure 13.
 200W, Off-Line Forward Converter.

 This converter is designed to operate at 150kHz which is accomplished by running the UC1525A at 300kHz and using only one of the outputs.
 This also automatically insures that the duty cycle can never be greater than 50%, a requirement of the power transformer in this configuration.
 The high operating frequency allows the output filter's roll-off to be set at 12kHz, greatly simplifying the overall loop stability considerations as adequate response can be achieved with only the single-pole compensation of the error amplifier provided by the $.05\mu$ F capacitor on pin 9.